 Four Sole Grinds

-With four sole grinds, you will find that you can use this wedge regardless of your type of wing or the condition of the course.
+With four sole grinds, you will find that you can use this wedge regardless of your type of wing or the course condition.
 In general, if you play your wedge with a square face, you will probably like the W or S grind best.

 This wedge comes with better spin and increased control for all shots, given Callaway’s unique design of small, large, and micro-grooves.

-You won’t find that combination in any other manufacturer’s wedges.
+You won’t find that combination in any other manufacturer’s wedges for high handicappers.
 Overall, the combination of micro-grooves and square-edged ones gives you a total of 84 contact points, along with a whole lot of spin.

 Four Center of Gravity Weights

 The club head’s center of gravity moves upward as the loft increased, given the four weight ports and aluminum medallions.
 You’ll experience a really great sound on each shot, and the feel is really impeccable.